 While going gluten-free should go a long way to reduce insulin levels, you may need further changes to help lower insulin.

 Patients with known insulin issues, high blood sugar, and/or difficulty with weight loss should consider altering their diet with insulin levels in mind.

 Insulin resistance is also incredibly common in patients with Hashimoto’s and reducing insulin is necessary for long-term weight loss in these patients.

 You can learn more about how to reduce insulin through your diet in this post.

-Going gluten free should be a consideration in any patient who has Hashimoto's or autoimmune thyroiditis.
+Going gluten-free should be a consideration for any patient who has Hashimoto’s or autoimmune thyroiditis.